Last updated: October 14, 2025

 How To Document Your Case

 - Create a product log today.
 List product names and variants.
 Add store names and dates.
 Keep packaging if available.
-Photograph remaining bottles quickly.
+Photograph the remaining bottles quickly.

 - Request pharmacy and clinic records.
 Ask dermatologists for detailed notes.
 Include patch tests if performed.
 Collect lab reports and diagnoses.